skills/deploy-to-azure/README.md

 ### Nicely done

-We have created a workflow file `deploy-prod.yml` in the `production-deployment-workflow` branch.
-Review this file in a new browser tab by clicking **Pull request** and viewing the open pull request.
-This new workflow deals specifically with commits to main and handles deployments to prod.
+As we've done before, create a new branch called `production-deployment-workflow` fom `main`.
+In the `.github/workflows` directory add a new file called `deploy-prod.yml`.
+This new workflow deals specifically with commits to `main` and handles deployments to `prod`.

 **Continuous delivery** (CD) is a concept that contains many behaviors and other, more specific concepts.
 One of those concepts is **test in production**.
 That can mean different things to different projects and different companies, and isn't a strict rule that says you are or aren't "doing CD".